Occupational Therapy Professional Practice 2 (10309.1)

 Special assessment requirements

 Students must complete and submit all assessments.
 All assessment items will be viewed as a collective to determine when students have demonstrated the competencies required to complete the unit.
+Students must pass all assessment items to pass the unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.